-Predefined variation types in the org.openl.rules.variation package Variation type Description DeepCloningVariation Variation used to avoid reverting changes of a specific variation that will be delegated to DeepCloningVariation.
+Predefined variation types in the org.openl.rules.variation package Variation type Description ComplexVariation Variation that combines multiple variations as a single variation.
+It is applicable when different fields or arguments must be modified.
+DeepCloningVariation Variation used to avoid reverting changes of a specific variation that will be delegated to DeepCloningVariation.
 This variation clones user's arguments and thus allows avoiding any problems caused by changes in arguments.
 This variation is not recommended because of performance drawbacks: the argument cloning takes time so the variations usage can be useless.